 The 1.6 mile (one-way) Palmer Trail is a rugged path leading from the Siamese Twins Formation to the main P2 lot.
 It allows hikers to pass along smaller rock formations as well as hiking through more lush natural environments covered in juniper trees, prickly pear cactus, and cliffroses.
 The highlight of the hike is a more elevated view of the Central Garden above Garden Overlook found on the Juniper Way drive.
 The Palmer Trail makes for a great addition to either the Siamese Twins or Perkins Central Garden Trails.
 You can even pack a lunch and combine all three in an elongated figure-eight configuration.

 5) Rock Climb the Garden

 Garden of the Gods is a rock climbing paradise.
-Inside of this relatively small park there are more than 100 named climbing routes.
+Inside of this relatively small park, there are more than 100 named climbing routes.
 Some of which lead intrepid climbers to the very top of the 300′ rock formations.
 Climbing is free to the public, assuming you own your own gear.
-You need only sign a liability waiver at the park’s visitor center and you can start your accent.
+You need only sign a liability waiver at the park’s visitor center and you can start your ascent.
 You must stick to the established routes and no new points can be added.
 If you are new to rock climbing, we suggest joining a guided climb inside the garden or in the nearby Red Rock Canyon.
 Even if you yourself do not like to climb, it is fun to watch as experienced climbers take on some of the more challenging routes inside the park.